-These terms and conditions (we refer to them as the “Conditions”) and the other documents that we refer to below aset out the legally binding agreement (we refer to this as the “Agreement”) between you (“you”), when you arrange bookings, or sell goods, services or digital content via the site (Memorialise.co.uk) and Live Stream Services Limited (“we”, “us”) which operates the site for The Bereavement Advice Service CIC.
+These terms and conditions (we refer to them as the “Conditions”) and the other documents that we refer to below aset out the legally binding agreement (we refer to this as the “Agreement”) between you (“you”), when you arrange bookings, or sell goods, services or digital content via the site (Memorialise.co.uk) and Funeral Assured Limited (“we”, “us”) which operates the site.

 It is important that you read and understand these Conditions before agreeing to them.

 A. We may update the Agreement (including the Charges) from time to time.
 We will notify you by email of any proposed changes.
 Except in the limited situations described in Clause 1.C below , the proposed changes will not apply until at least 15 (fifteen) days from the date on which we notify you about them (and we will set out the date that the changes will apply from in the relevant notification).
 If a proposed change(s) means that you then need to make technical or commercial adjustments in order to comply with it, we will always give you a longer notice period before the change(s) apply.

 B. Whenever we notify you of a proposed change to the Agreement, you will have the right to terminate the Agreement before expiry of the applicable notice period.
 If you do wish to terminate and let us know during that period, termination will then take effect 15 (fifteen) days from your receipt of the notification.
 You may also choose to give up your right to terminate by either letting us know in writing, or by taking a clear affirmative action.
 For example, submitting new Products/Services during the notice period will be considered by us as clear affirmative action that you wish to give up your termination right, except though where the notice period is longer because the changes to the Agreement require you to make significant technical or commercial adjustments.
 Please see Clause 2.D below for more information on the effects of termination.